OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_lektionen.md

     In addition, there must be at least 1 lesson block.
 (In at least one course, lesson management must be activated under Settings > Tab "Execution" > Section "Configuration of Lesson and Absence Management in the Course.)

-    If these requirements are met, the additional menu item " Lectures" is displayed in the coaching tool.
+    If these requirements are met, the additional menu item "Lectures" is displayed in the coaching tool.

     See also [Absence management](../learningresources/Lectures_and_absences.md)